 Why I chose Breezy HR

-I chose Breezy HR for this list because it offers some free features that alternatives do not offer.
+Breezy HR’s free applicant tracking software stands out because it offers no-cost features that many alternatives do not.
 This includes:

-However, I was particularly impressed by its highly customizable free career sites.
-It allows you to tailor all its features, connect the job site to your website domain, or even embed the same onto your company website.
-Furthermore, it offers a free employee referral website you can use to attract more talent, such as the top talent you already have.
-In doing so, you reduce job posting costs, such as the cost to post to premium job boards.
+I was particularly impressed by its highly customizable free career sites.
+It allows you to tailor all its features, connect the job site to your website domain, or even embed the same on your company website.
+It even offers a free employee referral website so you can use your team members to forward candidate applications.
+In doing so, you gain access to a larger talent pool and reduce job posting costs.

-Uniquely, Breezy HR provides add-on tools for free plan users to customize the plan’s functionality.
-You can, for example, add a tool that allows you to remove candidates’ names, photos, gender, and other types of identifying information that could lead to hiring bias.
-In addition, its candidate matching score add-on allows you to reduce hiring bias by leaning on AI to match candidates to your open roles.
+Unlike Zoho Recruit, Breezy HR provides add-on tools for free plan users to customize the plan’s functionality.
+You can add a feature that lets you remove candidates’ names, photos, gender, and other identifying information that could lead to hiring bias.
+Its candidate-matching score add-on also helps you avoid hiring bias by leveraging AI to match applicants to your open roles.

 3.24/5